 Though sprawling and congested, Athens has a compact, pleasant tourist zone capped by the famous Acropolis — the world's top ancient site.
 In this historic town, you'll walk in the footsteps of the great minds that created democracy, philosophy, theater, and more…even when you're dodging motorcycles on "pedestrianized" streets.
 Romantics can't help but get goose bumps as they kick around the same pebbles that once stuck in Socrates' sandals, with the floodlit Parthenon forever floating ethereally overhead.

 ▲▲▲ Acropolis The most important ancient sight in the Western world, where Athenians built their architectural masterpiece, the Parthenon.

 ▲▲▲ Acropolis Museum Glassy modern temple for ancient art.

 ▲▲▲ Ancient Agora Social and commercial center of ancient Athens, with a well-preserved temple and an intimate museum.

 ▲▲▲ National Archaeological Museum World's best collection of ancient Greek art, displayed chronologically from 7000 BC to AD 500.

 ▲▲ "Acropolis Loop" Traffic-free pedestrian walkways ringing the Acropolis with vendors, cafés, and special events.

-▲▲ Anafiotika Delightful, village-like neighborhood draped across the hillside north of the Acropolis.
+▲▲ Anafiotika Delightful neighborhood draped across the hillside north of the Acropolis.

 ▲▲ Temple of Olympian Zeus Remains of the largest temple in ancient Greece.